Africa–China economic relations: Arms

 Chinese arms show up across the African continent from Liberia to Somalia.
 The People's Liberation Army (PLA) was allowed to sell weapons in the 1980s and created several export enterprises, most notably, Norinco, Xingxing, and Poly Group, which have sold weapons to rogue states such as Sudan and Zimbabwe, while Chinese weapons were used in Congo, Tanzania, Rwanda, Chad, and Liberia.

 These trades appear to be mostly small arms sales to middlemen arms dealers who in turn sell to both governments and rebels in Africa.
 The available evidence suggests these amounts are not major, especially compared to the U.S. supply of nearly 50% of the world's weapons, and that the direct leverage of the Peoples Liberation Army or the civilian ministries is modest in most African conflicts.
 The Stockholm International Peace Research Institute estimates China's 2000–2004 unpublished arms exports at about $1.4b, and US exports at about $25.9b.
 A 2005 UN arms destruction operation in Congo reported that 17% of them were Chinese made, while the remaining 83% came from other manufacturers.
 China also disagrees to sell weapons to unrecognized countries.
 According to Dr. Wilson, on the whole, arms sales have been the least significant factor relative to other instruments of China's statecraft.

 On the other hand, Chinese arms supplies may be underestimated, both because part of these weapons come to Africa via indirect ways, or through uncounted exchanges of arms for raw materials, or because Chinese sales numbers are biased downwards.
 In Liberia, from 2001 to 2003, against a UN weapon embargo, Chinese weapons were purchased by Van Kouwenhoven, from the Netherlands, to supply Charles Taylor's army in exchange for lumber.
 In Zimbabwe, Mugabe bought $240m of weapons, while Sudan received civil helicopters and planes which were later militarized on site.

-Further, Chinese arms are basically low cost items, sold in large quantities for relatively low costs: machetes, low-priced assault rifles like the Type 56, or the QLZ87 grenade launcher.
+Further, Chinese arms are basically low cost items, sold in large quantities for relatively low costs: machetes, low-priced assault rifles like the Type 56, or the QLZ-87 grenade launcher.
 These items have a far lower value than a single jetfighter or attack helicopter sold by the US but can kill far more people.
 That is what happened during the 1994 Rwanda genocide, with large quantities of "Made in China" machetes.
 Those "light weapons", when supplied in large quantities, become a tool of mass destruction.